paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

   (B) *Submission to Congress* — Any submission to Congress shall mean submission to the appropriate congressional committees.

-(3) **Demand reduction** — The term “demand reduction” means any activity conducted by a National Drug Control Program Agency, other than an enforcement activity, that is intended to reduce or prevent the use of drugs or support, expand, or provide treatment and recovery efforts, including—
+(3) **Demand reduction** — The term “demand reduction” means any activity conducted by a National Drug Control Program agency, other than an enforcement activity, that is intended to reduce or prevent the use of drugs or support, expand, or provide treatment and recovery efforts, including—

   (A) education about the dangers of illicit drug use;